mattvenn/eagle-circuit-designs/shrimp/README.md

 You can check your board with a web based 3d viewer: http://mayhewlabs.com/webGerber/

+You can also use an offline gerber viewer like: http://sourceforge.net/projects/gerbv/ (Linux only).

 Have a look at the OSHPark guidelines: https://oshpark.com/guidelines

 Then upload a zip of your gerbers to http://oshpark.com